tyler-paulson/resume/README.md

 ## Other

 **Special Interest: Travel Aborad**
-Lived in the country of Grenada from 2011–2013; visited eleven countries since 2012
+Lived in the country of Grenada from 2011–2013; visited twelve countries since 2012

 **References**
 Available on request.